masc-ucsc/docs/docs/pyrope/12-lnast.md

     mut a = d + 100

-    cassert a::[debug]  // debug is sticky
+    cassert a.[debug]  // debug is sticky
     ```

 === "LNAST"